Pillar box: Black History Month

+Charles III

+The first post box to carry the insignia of King Charles III was unveiled on 12 July 2024, in Great Cambourne, Cambridgeshire.
+This featured the new CR III cypher, painted in gold.
+The first postbox with this cypher in Wales, located by a delivery office on Severn Street, in Welshpool, Powys, unveiled on 21 March 2025, likewise had a gold cypher on a red body.
+However, other postboxes have been installed that are painted entirely red, without a gold cypher.

 No longer in use

 To reflect the iconic nature of the British post box and the heritage attached to them; out-of-use post boxes (especially older models) are rarely removed and instead painted black and sealed to signify to members of the public the box is no longer in use.
 Examples of 'black post boxes' can be seen outside former post-offices and in conservation areas.

 Overseas

 Clearance

-Post boxes are emptied ("cleared") at times usually listed on the box in a TOC (Times of Collection), plate affixed to the box.
+Post boxes are emptied ("cleared") at times usually listed on the box in a TOC (Times of Collection) plate affixed to the box.

 Since 2005, most British post boxes have had the time of only the last collection of the day listed on the box, with no indication of whether the box is cleared at other times earlier in the day.
 The reason given for this by the Royal Mail is that they needed to increase the font size of the wording on the "plate" listing the collection times to improve legibility for those with poor sight and that consequently there was insufficient room for listing all collection times throughout the day.
 The "Next Collection" tablet, where fitted, was usually retained in these cases, but tablets now merely show the day of the week, indicating whether or not the last collection has been cleared that day.